 How bitcoins come into existence

-All bitcoins that exists has been created as reward for solving blocks in the blockchain.
-From the beginning the reward was 50 new bitcoin per block, but every four years the reward is halved.
+All bitcoins that exists have been created as reward for solving blocks in the blockchain.
+From the beginning the reward was 50 new bitcoins per block, but every four years the reward is halved.
 The rate of increase (inflation) of bitcoin is thus high in the beginning but halves every four years, and the total number of bitcoins will eventually level off at 21 million.
 Each bitcoin is divisible into 100 million pieces, where the smallest unit 0.00000001 bitcoin is called one Satoshi.

 Bitcoin transaction security

 The registered transactions in the blockchain is secure against manipulation as long as a cooperating group of malevolent actors do not control more than 50% of the computational power of the entire network.
 To modify an existing block in the blockchain a malicious actor would have to redo the proof-of-work needed for that specific block and all subsequent blocks, and catch up to become the longest chain.
-To do this requires a large percentage of the total computing power of the network and the probability of being able to modify a previous block falls rapidly with the number of new blocks added after that block.
+To do this requires a large percentage of the total computing power of the network and the probability of being able to modify a previous block falls exponentially with the number of new blocks added after that block.

 If a malicious actor manages to come over more computing power than all others together, he can choose between two possibilities.
 The first option is to steal back his payments (double spend) and have power to determine which transactions he will allow others to make.
 The other option is to follow the rules and look forward to being awarded more bitcoins than everyone else combined in the future rather than undermining the credibility of the entire network and the basis of his own wealth.